rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

    :keywords: test, automated, pytest, parametrize, fixture, suite
 <!-- #endraw -->

-# Introducing the pytest Framework
+# The pytest Framework

 Thus far, our process for running tests has been a entirely manual one.
-It is time for us to arranging our test functions into a proper "test suite" and to learn to leverage [the pytest framework](https://docs.pytest.org/en/latest/) to run them.
+It is time for us to arrange our test functions into a proper "test suite" and to learn to leverage [the pytest framework](https://docs.pytest.org/en/latest/) to run them.
 We will begin by reorganizing our source code to create an installable [Python package](https://www.pythonlikeyoumeanit.com/Module5_OddsAndEnds/Modules_and_Packages.html#Packages).
 We will then learn how to structure and run a test suite for this Python package, using pytest.

 The pytest framework does much more than just run tests;
 for instance, it will enrich the assertions in our tests to produce verbose, informative error messages.
 Furthermore it provides valuable means for enhancing our tests via mechanisms like fixtures and parameterizing decorators.
-Ultimately, all of this functionality helps to eliminate manual aspects from the testing process.
+Ultimately, all of this functionality helps to eliminate manual and redundant aspects of the testing process.

-It can be useful to [create a separate conda environment](https://www.pythonlikeyoumeanit.com/Module1_GettingStartedWithPython/Installing_Python.html#A-Brief-Introduction-to-Conda-Environments), so that we can work through this material starting from a blank slate.
+Note: It can be useful to [create a separate conda environment](https://www.pythonlikeyoumeanit.com/Module1_GettingStartedWithPython/Installing_Python.html#A-Brief-Introduction-to-Conda-Environments) for the sake of this lesson, so that we can work through this material starting from a blank slate.
 Be sure to activate that environment and install NumPy and Jupyter notebook: `conda install numpy notebook`

 Let's install pytest.
+Installing from [the conda-forge channel](https://conda-forge.org/) will install the most up-to-date version of pytest.
 In a terminal where conda can be accessed, run:

 ```shell
 conda install -c conda-forge pytest
 ```

-Installing from [the conda-forge channel](https://conda-forge.org/) will install the most up-to-date version of pytest.
 Or, pytest is installable via pip:

 ```shell